3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds: Experiments

 \subsection{Main results}

 This section presents comparative experiments on semantic and instance segmentation tasks on indoor scene datasets, comparing our method against state-of-the-art approaches.

 {\textbf{Semantic segmentation.}} Here, we evaluate the effect of pre-training on downstream semantic segmentation tasks using mIoU as the evaluation metric.
 The results are shown in Table~\ref{tab:indoor-semseg}.
 First, compared to training PTv3 from scratch, \method{} improves performance across all datasets under both linear probing and full fine-tuning settings.
-This shows that effective representations can be acquired even through pre-training using only video-generated point clouds.
-In addition, \method{} trained with video-generated point clouds and real point clouds achieved equivalent or better performance across all datasets compared to the baseline models Sonata (all real) and Sonata (ScanNet).
+This shows that effective representations can be acquired even through pre-training using only VGPC.

-This suggests that the pseudo data generated by \method{} provides complementary information rather than simply replacing real data.
+This suggests that the VGPC provide complementary information rather than simply replacing real data.
 Based on these results, \method{} can be considered an effective pre-training method for semantic segmentation tasks in indoor scenes.

-{\textbf{Instance segmentation.}} This paper also evaluates the pre-training effect on instance segmentation tasks.
+{\textbf{Instance segmentation.}} We also evaluate the pre-training effect on instance segmentation tasks.
 AP is used as the evaluation metric, and the results are shown in Table~\ref{tab:indoor-insseg}.
 First, compared to training PTv3 from scratch, \method{} consistently improves AP across all datasets under both linear probing and full fine-tuning settings.
 This demonstrates that representations enabling individual object recognition can be acquired even through pre-training without real 3D scans.
-Next, we show that \method{} trained with real point clouds achieves higher performance than video generated point cloud only and comparable mAP compared to the baseline models Sonata (all real) and Sonata (ScanNet).

-This suggests that the video-generated point clouds provides complementary information regarding the geometric distinctiveness required for instance segmentation, rather than merely substituting real data.
+This suggests that VGPC provide complementary information regarding the geometric distinctiveness required for instance segmentation, rather than merely substituting real data.
 Therefore, \method{} can be considered an effective pre-training method for instance segmentation in indoor scenes.